nikomatsakis/funding/design-docs/exploration.md

 **Pros**:
 - It is transparent.
-- Lets anyone enroll for a position (as long as we properly announce tha the position is available).
+- Lets anyone enroll for a position (as long as we properly announce that the position is available).
 - The statements might help us make decide who to select.

 **Cons**: